TeXUsersGroup/tugboat/capsules/crossref/README-process.txt

 changes copied in.
 The cr-do-issue scripts reports on files that are preserved vs. copied.

-As soon as we do any actual hand editing in dir2.process, the "cro" target must be used instead of "cro-scratch", else the hand edits will be lost.
+As soon as we do any actual hand editing in dir2.process, the "cro-preserve" target must be used instead of "cro-scratch", else the hand edits will be lost.
+If possible, it is simpler to do all editing in the TUGboat source dir (and thus cro-scratch).

 These initial runs only include the files for which there happened to be .bbl or .abs files present in the TUB source directory.
 To see which